History of the Jews in the Ottoman Empire

-By the time the Ottoman Empire rose to power in the 14th and 15th centuries, there had been Jewish communities established throughout the region.
-The Ottoman Empire lasted from the early 12th century until the end of World War I and covered parts of Southeastern Europe, Anatolia, and much of the Middle East.
-The experience of Jews in the Ottoman Empire is particularly significant because the region "provided a principal place of refuge for Jews driven out of Western Europe by massacres and persecution."
+By the time the Ottoman Empire rose to power in the 14th and 15th centuries, Jewish communities had been established throughout the region.
+The Ottoman Empire lasted from the early 14th century until the end of World War I and covered parts of Southeastern Europe, Anatolia, and much of the Middle East.
+The experience of Jews in the Ottoman Empire is particularly significant because the region "provided a principal place of refuge for Jews driven out of Western Europe by massacres and persecution," according to Tahir Kamran.

-Jews and Christians were considered dhimmi by the majority Muslim population of the Ottoman Empire.
+Jews and Christians were considered dhimmi by the majority-Muslim population of the Ottoman Empire.
 Muslims in the Ottoman Empire used the Qur'anic concept of dhimmi to place certain restrictions on Jews living in the region.
-For example, some of the restrictions placed on Jews in the Ottoman Empire were included, but not limited to, a special tax, a requirement to wear special clothing, and a ban on carrying guns, riding horses, building or repairing places of worship, and having public processions or public worship.
+For example, some of the restrictions placed on Jews in the Ottoman Empire were, but not limited to, a special tax, a requirement to wear special clothing, and a ban on carrying guns, riding horses, building or repairing places of worship, and having public processions or public worship.

 At the time of the Ottoman conquests, Anatolia had already been home to communities of Byzantine Jews.
-The Ottoman Empire became a safe haven for Jews from the Iberian Peninsula fleeing persecution (see Alhambra Decree).
+The Ottoman Empire became a haven for Jews fleeing persecution in the Iberian Peninsula following the Alhambra Decree.
 By the end of the 16th century, the Ottoman Empire had the largest Jewish population in the world, with 150,000 compared to Poland's and non-Ottoman Ukraine's combined figure of 75,000.

-The First and Second Aliyah brought an increased Jewish presence to Ottoman Palestine.
+The First and Second Aliyahs brought an increased Jewish presence to Ottoman Palestine.
 The Ottoman successor state of modern Turkey continues to be home to a small Jewish population today.